 four eleven gallery is an exhibition space for emerging and mid career artists from Provincetown and beyond. four eleven gallery also provides a new platform for guest curated group shows.

-For over 50 years, the rambling white house at 411 Commercial Street has been a studio and home to many artists and writers in Provincetown.
-The storefront gallery space, opened in 2011 by Liz Carney is a true painter’s gallery.
-It has been said by many locals that it evokes a feeling of old Provincetown.
+For over 50 years, the rambling white house at 411 Commercial St. has been a studio and home to many artists and writers.
+The storefront gallery space, opened in 2011 by Liz Carney, is a true painter’s gallery.
+It is been said by many locals that the gallery evokes a feeling of old Provincetown.

 For nearly 20 years prior it had been occupied by an artist named Richard DeQuattro.
 Originally built around the turn of the century, the house was turned into a guest house by the well known New York School Abstractionist painter named Nassos Daphnis.
 In 1978 the home was purchased by Madelyn Carney for the view of the pier from the dining room table.
 Fast forward thirty years, four eleven provides a new platform for guest-curated shows including painting, sculpture, new media and performance works.
 Exhibiting works that explore process and visual form ranging from representational paintings and abstract paintings in the Provincetown tradition to works with more culturally critical content, four eleven offers a dynamic gallery program.